ARC 3.5m | DIS

 All data will automatically be stored on a local computer named Newton in /export/images/<program ID>/<filename>.
 This can be accessed with a school specific username, for example, uwobserver.
 The passwords for these usernames change quarterly, and can be obtained by calling APO directly.
 However, most users set TUI up to automatically transfer images to their local computer using the Preferences options in the main TUI menu (see AutoGet and Save To options under Exposures).
 You can also define a subdirectory (TUI will even create it for you) by entering a name such as <subdir1>/<subdir2>/<filename>; note, however, that a separate image number sequence will be started in each subdirectory.

 The FITS header for each image stores the exposure time values (duration, start, stop) plus telescope parameters for future reference.

 The Start button begins the exposure or exposure sequence.

 - Start - This button starts the exposure or exposure sequence.

 - Pause - This button pauses the exposure, you can start it again later.

 - Stop - This button stops the exposure AND saves the current data to disk

 - Abort - This button aborts an exposure.
 It DOES NOT save the data.

 There is an internal slitviewing camera in DIS that is used for target acquisition and guiding.
-The slitviewer a SITe 512x512 thinned back-side illuminated CCD that is operated in an Apogee AP7 camera.
+The slitviewer camera is a SITe 512x512 thinned back-side illuminated CCD that is operated in an Apogee AP7 camera.
 The pixel size corresponds to 0.298 arcsec/pixel, giving a field of view of about 2.5 arcminutes on a side.
 Readout time is about 14s.
 Note that the slitviewer FOV is smaller than the DIS slit length, so you will not see the entire region over which you will be obtaining spectra.

 - Camera manufacturer Apogee AP7